kubernetes/website/content/en/docs/contribute/suggesting-improvements.md

 {{% capture overview %}}

-The easiest way to contribute to Kubernetes documentation file is to an issue about existing content, or a request for new content.
+If you notice an issue with Kubernetes documentation, or have an idea for new content, then file an issue.
 All you need is a [GitHub account](https://github.com/join) and a web browser.

 All new work on Kubernetes documentation begins with an issue in GitHub.
 Kubernetes contributors then review, categorize and tag issues as needed.
-You or another member of the Kubernetes community begin work on the issue an open a pull request with changes, and the issue is resolved.
+You or another member of the Kubernetes community begin work on the issue an open a pull request with changes to resolve the issue.

 {{% /capture %}}